 Marvel executives in New York went ahead with plans for a slew of new Iron Man toys yet to come out in 2008, while Arad, Maisel, and their team, including the fast-rising Feige, got to work on a movie intended to sell those toys.”

-Whether something is toyetic enough has been helping decide movie’s fortunes since Star Wars, and Arad actually came to Marvel from a toy manufacturing background.
-So did Marvel’s head honcho at the time, Ike Perlmutter.
-He especially viewed superhero movies as toy-deliver machines.
+Whether something is “toyetic” enough has been helping decide film fortunes since Star Wars, and Arad actually came to Marvel from a toy manufacturing background.
+So did Marvel’s overall head honcho at the time, Ike Perlmutter.
+He especially viewed superhero movies as toy-delivery machines.
 Otherwise, they served little to no purpose to him.
-Both Arad and Maisel had previously sold Perlmutter on the idea that in success their roster of characters could be worth a billion in movie ticket sales, which, really, whose not going to love that?
+Both Arad and Maisel had previously sold Perlmutter on the idea that in success their roster of characters could be worth a billion in movie ticket sales, which, really, who’s not going to love that?

 However, what had really set Perlmutter off was his frustration over having his toy manufacturing plans overly reliant on the whims of the Hollywood studios making the X-Men and Spider-Man movies.
 When Fox, for example, suddenly pushed up X-Men’s release by 6 months Marvel’s planned X-Men toy line turned into a disaster.

-Marvel Studios, really, was just a way for Perlmutter to cut out the middleman (the film studios) and regain fiscal and institutional control over a product which primarily existed in his mind to help sell toys.
+Marvel Studios, really, was just a way for Perlmutter to cut out the middleman – in this case, the film studios – and regain fiscal and institutional control over a product which primarily existed in his mind to help move product.
 Arad, Maisel, and Feige choosing to go with Iron Man first was thus their way of appealing to what Perlmutter valued most.

 The irony is that it didn’t work, at least initially and definitely not how they planned.
 The business model was supposed to be break even on the films, rake in profit on the toys.
 But no one wanted to make Iron Man toys.
 Even when Marvel tried to force those companies which wanted Spider-Man 3-related toys in 2007 to make and stock Iron Man toys in 2008 they found few takers.
 “We couldn’t give Iron Man away, nobody wanted it,” a Marvel executive said.
 “So there was not very much merchandise on the shelves for that first movie.”